ryanmk83/Kiko-plus/_posts/2016-11-26-public-crypto-keys.md

 ***
 **More Secure-ish Contacts** <i><B>(Updated 04 December 2016):</B></i>

-If you have my phone number, you can reach me using [Signal](https://whispersystems.org)– which is my preferred option, or–**for casual conversations only**–you can reach me using [WhatsApp](https://www.whatsapp.com)
+If you have my phone number, you can reach me using [Signal](https://whispersystems.org)– which is my preferred option, or, **for casual conversations only**, you can reach me using [WhatsApp](https://www.whatsapp.com)

 I host all my public crypto keys on [Keybase.io](https://ryankendall.keybase.pub), which I **highly recommend**.
 The keys are linked to my public social media accounts.
 This document can also be found on [my website](http://www.ryanmkendall.com/2016-11-26/public-crypto-keys/).